seCRet-blip/carbon-app-ai/cnn_test/docs/validation_report.md

 ### 6.3 Out-of-Distribution Detection
 - Model may produce unreliable predictions for:
-  - Non-NZ geographic locations (not trained on international data)
+  - **Non-NZ geographic locations:** Model is trained exclusively on New Zealand data and should NOT be used for international locations
   - Urban areas with unusual characteristics
   - Heavily modified/artificial landscapes

+> ⚠️ **IMPORTANT:** This model is designed exclusively for New Zealand land assessment.
+Do not use for international carbon credit assessments.

 ---